Meet the PIP Team!

 additional certification in TMJ care, Pre/Postnatal & infant care, and transformative soft tissue therapies, including cupping, proprioceptive neuromuscular facilitation, and trigger point therapy.
 With a profound understanding of the body, Dr. Gabrielle guides her patients toward a deeper connection with the health of their nervous system.
 She supports individuals, families, and little ones of all ages feel their very best in the biggest times of transition.

 During this transformative period, Nena discovered a profound passion for writing, inspired by her children and the creativity of her own inner child.
-She has written several children's books and has published two of them.
+She has written and published two children’s books.
 This newfound path has enabled her to channel her experiences and aspirations into compelling stories, where she continues to share her unique voice and perspective.

 Born and raised in Michigan, followed by stints on both coasts, Jessica made her way to Austin with her partner in 2018.
 Shortly after, they welcomed their daughter in the midst of the pandemic with no family nearby, and found much-needed connection and community through a Partners in Parenting Newborn Group.
 Jessica has since become a passionate advocate and PIP volunteer group facilitator.
 She is absolutely thrilled to continue her commitment to supporting Austin parents as a Board Member.
 With over a decade of experience in brand marketing for mission-driven organizations such as Whole Foods Market, EPIC, and currently GoodPop, Jessica is eager to apply her leadership and marketing expertise to amplify PIP's work.
 When she's not slinging popsicles, she's often reading, going to concerts, and exploring Austin's parks with her two under three.